 How to adapt your business for the Coronavirus

-Many property owners & managers will be looking for ways to ensure their business remains stable and are finding opportunities within the challenge.
+Many property owners & managers will be looking for ways to ensure their business remains stable and find opportunities within the challenge.
 Given how dynamic and fast-changing the situation is, the key advice for property owners and managers in this critical time is to be flexible.
 There will be more last-minute decision-making from guests and other parties such as airlines and local authorities, so the ability to adapt will be crucial.
-Even if you feel that your destination or property is unlikely to be affected it is still important to remain mindful of guests’ concerns and to allow them the flexibility to rearrange their trips if that is required to give them peace of mind.
+Even if you feel that your destination or property is unlikely to be affected, it is still important to remain mindful of guests’ concerns and allow them the flexibility to rearrange their trips if required to give them peace of mind.

 Your relationship with guests is key.
 Continue to build trust and loyalty with your upcoming and previous customers by reaching out to them.
-We recommend proactively advocating the message that private rentals are more private and therefore less risky than hotels, and emphasizing any additional cleaning or other precautions you have put in place in order to ease their concerns.
+We recommend proactively advocating the message that private rentals are more private and, therefore, less risky than hotels and emphasize any additional cleaning or other precautions you have put in place to ease their concerns.

 Additionally, if you are a Property Manager or Agent, your relationship with owners is also critical.
-Proactively managing their expectations, and explaining the things that you are doing to ensure you are ready for a recovery in demand will reduce stress and panic.
+Proactively managing their expectations and explaining what you are doing to ensure you are ready for a recovery in demand will reduce stress and panic.

 You should also adjust your pricing now.

 - We recommend setting lower Basic rates until the end of 2020.

 - Use our Last Minute discount to provide discounts for those planning travel at short notice (recommend to offer a discount for bookings up to 1 or 2 months before check-in).
 While summer 2020 in the northern hemisphere is likely to be depressed, our feeling is that guests will be making last-minute decisions on summer vacations.

 - If you have set High Season rates for the winter, you should review those and be prepared to offer lower rates during 2020.